Aman7123/onlyoffice-crypto-macro/README.md

 | BTC  | 0.012   |     |   |   |
 | DOGE | 301     |     |   |   |
 | ADA  | 120     |     |   |   |

+The function expects to find the coins market abbriviation within the `A` column on a spreadsheet.
+The macro reaches out to coinapi.io for the current price of the coin in USD, this is an HTTP GET request and the response is in JSON.
+Our macro then parses this JSON to find the `rate` key/value pair and places that in the USD row for each coin.